Zo-Bro-23/portfolio/music.md

 <iframe width="487" height="274" src="https://www.youtube.com/embed/llzPnF4Nv-0" title="Beethoven - Fur Elise" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Experience
+- Have been learning the piano for 9 years
+- Currently perfecting the Moonlight Sonata (Third Movement)
+- Have attended a workshop conducted by Prof. Simon from Trinity Laban, which gave me numerous insights into expression and performance techniques

 ## Western Vocals
+### Performances
 #### Meiosis Here to Save the Day by ZoBro23
 Lyrics, Composition, and Rendition by Zohan Subhash